 Use of Microsoft Baseline Security Analyzer (MBSA)

 MBSA is a free application to determine missing security updates and vulnerable security settings within Windows.
-It not only provides detailed insights on vulnerable components and settings, but lists possible measures to secure the server.
+It not only provides detailed insights on vulnerable components and settings, but also lists possible measures to secure the server.

 Enable a Bastion Host